AnnikaLau/SIP_initiated_by_melting_layer/README.txt

 The folder "Functions" contains all code that was used for plotting of data and for calculations done for the corresponding published manuscript.
 Functions holding different copyrights are stated in the README file in the folder "Functions".
 In the following, all functions and data used for each plot are named as well as the plotting routine.
-The original publication for all data is named under origin.
+The original publication for each data is named under origin.
-All data used in the manuscript is also published or referenced to in
+All data used in the manuscript is also published together in

 Figure 1